Warren Arseneaux Honorary Scholarship

 Please Note: You must apply via the online form; applications sent via email will not be accepted.

 The scholarship must be used in the ensuing year (awarded for 2022, used for the BMI Wine & Food course in the fall of 2023).

 - The scholarship only applies to the BMI Wine and Food Experience if not yet taken and is not transferable to other educational programs, unless specifically approved by the WS Board of Managers.

 - All funds granted for the scholarship will be made directly to CMAA on behalf of the recipient.

-- Travel must be made at least two weeks in advance of the workshop and recipients must be housed in the conference host hotel and abide by the hotel’s registration deadline for expenses to be reimbursed.
+- Travel must be made at least one month in advance of the workshop and recipients must be housed in the conference host hotel and abide by the hotel’s registration deadline for expenses to be reimbursed.